Back

 Inscriptions

-In the lower right corner there is the author’s signature in italics – Pinelli, date – 1816, and the place of performance – Roma (illegibly).
-In the center of the engraving under the image there is the work’s title Donna del Paese di Pettorano, Pescatore del Lago Fucino Provincia dell’Aquila Abruzzo Ultra.
-There is a number "24" in the upper right corner above the plate.
+In the lower right corner, there is the author's signature in italics – Pinelli, the date – 1816, and the place of performance – Roma (illegibly).
+In the centre of the engraving, under the image, there is the work's title Donna del Paese di Pettorano, Pescatore del Lago Fucino Provincia dell'Aquila Abruzzo Ultra.
+The number "24" is in the upper right corner above the plate.